mms112/ExpandWorldPrefabs/README.md

   - maxDistance: Maximum distance from the poker.
 Default is 100 meters.
   - minHeight: Minimum height difference from the poker.
   - maxHeight: Maximum height difference from the poker.
-  - data: Optional.
+  - filter: Optional.
 Entry in the `data.yaml` to be used as filter.
 All data entries must match.

 ### RPCs